gergap/vim-cmake-build/README.md

 Simply open any source file of a Git project.
 The plugin will automatically find the project root and the top level CMakeLists.txt file.
-Then execute the command `:CMakeTargetList`, and select the line if the target your want to execute by hitting `j` multiple times and press `<CR>` to use the selected line.
+Then execute the command `:CMakeTargetList`, and select the line of the target your want to execute by hitting `j` multiple times and press `<CR>` to use the selected line.

 Then use one of the default mappings above to run the selected target.